 Checkout area automation

-EPoS, barcode scanners, computerised scales and contactless payment card terminals have helped to significantly improve throughput at the checkout, but there are still gains to be made.
+EPoS, barcode scanners, computerised scales and contactless payment card terminals have helped to significantly improve throughput at the checkout, but there are other gains.
 Cash remains an important payment method, but it requires more time for supporting processes, such as counting float, sales and safe float.
 Some retail firms are now investing in cash management systems that can streamline the cash processes.
 These systems also increase reporting accuracy helping to reduce losses and the time taken for back-end accounting operations.

 The trend towards self-service checkouts will continue too.
 Almost entirely automated, the checkout experience is generally quicker and easier for customers.
-Using automation in this way increases staff efficiency too, as fewer attendants are required to oversee the checkout area.
+Using automation in this way increases staff efficiency too and requires fewer attendants to oversee the checkout area.

 Automation can also help to improve sales processes for specific categories of goods.
 As a high-tax product, tobacco is relatively valuable, making it an attractive target for thieves.
 Tobacco automation management systems can be integrated into the self-checkout experience, automatically verifying buyer rights before dispensing the goods.

-Using technology to control the sale of tobacco increases inventory accuracy, reduces opportunity for theft, and allows retailers to prove they are complying with legal restrictions for each sale.
+Using technology to control the sale of tobacco increases inventory accuracy and reduces opportunity for theft.
+It also allows retailers to prove they are complying with legal restrictions for each sale.